Aesop

 Normalisation rules (keyword

-) must generate zero or one subgoal.
+norm) must generate zero or one subgoal.
 (Zero means that the rule closed the goal).
 Each normalisation rule is associated with an integer penalty (default 1).
 Normalisation rules are applied in a fixpoint loop in order of penalty, lowest first.
 For rules with equal penalties, the order is unspecified.
 See below for details on the normalisation algorithm.Normalisation rules can also be simp lemmas.
 These are constructed with the

-call during the normalisation process. -
+unfoldorsimpbuilder.
+They are used by a specialsimpcall during the normalisation process. -

 Safe rules (keyword

-) are applied after normalisation but before any unsafe rules.
+safe) are applied after normalisation but before any unsafe rules.
 When a safe rule is successfully applied to a goal, the goal becomes inactive, meaning no other rules are considered for it.
 Like normalisation rules, safe rules are associated with a penalty (default 1) which determines the order in which the rules are tried.Safe rules should be provability-preserving, meaning that if a goal is provable and we apply a safe rule to it, the generated subgoals should still be provable.
 This is a less precise notion than it may appear since what is provable depends on the entire Aesop rule set.

 -